Skip to main content

 Color

 We recommend to always use green PCB for all standard modules.
-Use Red PCB for modules that do not bare an address.
-These Red modules can be something that bridges connections like USB Hook, or a power module like Power Inject.
+Use Red PCB for modules that do not have an address.
+These Red modules can be something that bridges connections, like USB Hook, or a power module like Power Inject.
 Microcomputer category of modules are recommended to be Black.

 Specialty boards are "special"!
 They can be of any shape and any color.
 The Holiday Tree is Green for example.